Balingian

 Balingian also known as Kuala Balingian is a town in Sarawak, Malaysia.
 It lies approximately 286.1 km east-north-east of the state capital Kuching.

 Etymology

 Baligian got its name from a river crossing the town.
 The river was once used by the local residents to go to their hill paddy fields.

 History

 Government

 The Balingian sub-district is administered by a Sarawak Administrative Officer (SAO) and three Penghulu (regional chief).
-Administrative areas of Balingian sub-district includes Balingian delta, Arip river, Bawan river, and Bawang Assan river.
+Administrative areas of Balingian sub-district includes Balingian delta, Arip river, Bawan river, and Bawang Assan river, all under the administration of Dalat and Mukah District Council (MDDM).

 Geography

 Balingian is located inside the Balingian sub-district, about 60 km from Mukah town.
 The Balingian sub-district is measured as 3,032 km2.
 The town of Balingian is located between the Mukah town and the Bintulu town.
 It takes one hour to go to Mukah from Balingian and three hours to go to Sibu.
 Balingian can also be reached through the sea from Tatau and Bintulu.
 There is also a coastal road connecting Balingian to the mouth of the Balingian river and Tatau.